By Paul Taylor

-Whether or not you develop a bald spot all depends upon the shape of your skull.
+Whether or not you develop a small bald spot or a big bald patch at the back of your head all depends on the shape of your skull.

-This page gives the skull shape characteristics that cause baldness (androgenetic alopecia) at the back of the head.
+This page gives the skull shape characteristics that cause baldness (from androgenetic alopecia) at the back of the head.

 It also explains how the extent of skull expansion (skull bone growth) determines how much hair you're likely to lose, including extreme cases where near total baldness can quickly develop.

-If you take a look at the pictures below, you can see that one frontal bone and two parietal bones underlie the scalp.
+If you take a look at the pictures below, you can see that two parietal bones and one frontal bone underlie the scalp.

 see that there’s an area on each parietal bone called the parietal

-eminence which overlaps quite well with the hair loss region.
+eminence, which overlaps very well with the hair loss region.
 This is

 where hair thinning, hair loss and baldness at the back of the head originates.